Neil J. Linehan

-Neil Joseph Linehan (September 23, 1895 – August 23, 1967) was a U.S. Representative from Illinois.
+Neil Joseph Linehan (September 23, 1895 – August 23, 1967) was an American electrical contractor and politician who served one term as a U.S. representative from Illinois from 1949 to 1951.

-Biography
+Early life and military service

 Linehan was born in Chicago, Illinois on September 23, 1895, the son of Cornelius J. Linehan and Nancy Ann (McNulty) Linehan.
 He attended the public schools of Chicago, graduated from John L. Marsh School in 1913, and was trained as an electrician.